giffordlabcvr/Hepadnaviridae-GLUE/README.md

 - **Standardisation of Genomic Coordinates**: All sequences use the coordinate space of a chosen reference sequence.

-- **Predefined Reference Sequences**: Includes fully-annotated reference sequences for Hepadnavirus species.
+- **Predefined Reference Sequences**: Includes fully-annotated reference sequences for hepadnavirus species.

 - **Alignment Trees**: Links alignments constructed at distinct taxonomic levels, maintaining a standardised coordinate system.